 We were firing at a hellacious rate but you know how sometimes there's a momentary break and firing stopped for a few seconds, and a SP in front of us a little way suddenly stood up-right in front of our weapons.
 It was a very close call, because our triggers had pressure being applied and he came so close to dying right there in front of us, by our friendly fire.
 I don't know if he ever knew that, but I sure as heck did.
 I also looked around and worried about whether ammo resupply could get to us now.
-I don't remember anyone bring around water or food around, but things were so intense it wasn't big on my mind at the time.
+I don't remember anyone bringing water or food around, but things were so intense it wasn't big on my mind at the time.

-There were so many enemy troops, they were doing everything at once-some were shooting up our line, or running and firing, or running and not firing, and others were taking on Bunker Hill-10.
-I didn't know how long we could hold out, because for a while they seemed to surround us, and I thought they could even massacre or even try capturing us.
-But some started bypassing us while others tried running over our middle.
+There were so many enemy troops, they were doing everything at once-some were shooting up our line, or running and firing, or running and not firing, and others were taking on Bunker Hill-10, and some were tracking choppers as if on a skeet shooting range.
+I didn't know how long we could hold out, because for a while they literally surrounded us in sheer numbers flowing around, and I thought they might even massacre or even try capturing us.
+Then some started bypassing us while others tried running over our middle, and failed.
 I think they were at least trying to block us so the sappers and others could penetrate W/B toward the aircraft; if they had made it through, there was little or nothing at that moment to stop them-nothing-and the whole thing could have gone south and turned in to a real stuff-storm at that point.

 I don't think we had any augmentees with us at that point, but there may have been some with the other QRTs.
-Things just went on and on with tremendous firing, in and out, and choppers' mini's chewing up and destroying planet earth-they were the top of the food chain, and knew it, although it looked like they were also taking some hits from the bNVA and VC below.
+Things just went on and on with tremendous firing, in and out, and choppers' mini's chewing up and destroying planet earth-they were the top of the food chain, and knew it, although it looked like they were also taking some hits from the NVA and VC below.

 Everywhere you looked was fierce firing, and incredibly loud.
-The choppers...bless their hearts...if it wasn't for them the VC and NVA would have overran us and things might have turned out differently.
-I remember it all as really being surreal with constant firing of weapons and machineguns, choppers whizzing around overhead, smiling POWs, bodies littering the grounds, the sounds of sizzling flares dripping trails of nova like phosphorous globs.
+The choppers...bless their hearts...if it wasn't for them the VC and NVA would have overrun us and things might have turned out differently.
+I remember it all as really being surreal with constant firing of weapons and machineguns, choppers whizzing around overhead, bodies littering the grounds, the sounds of sizzling flares dripping trails of nova like phosphorous globs.